 “We have a pretrial justice agency, there’s treatment available, validated risk assessment, uniformed state court system, and we have a culture of release, meaning we relatively release more [inmates] compared to the average state,” Tsarkov said.

+Full disclosure: Wayne Francis was an acquaintance of a regular writer at The Hartford Guardian.
 Email email@example.com if you have questions about this article or leave a comment below: